bclayto9-dot/CECS-101-Digital-Portfolio/README.md

 My digital portfolio for CECS-101: Design Your Degree, Design Your Career.
 About Me

 Hi!
 My name is Brenden, and I am a student at the University of Tennessee, Knoxville.
 I am interested in business, especially finance and how businesses make financial decisions.
-Outside of academics, I enjoy learning new things, working with others, and gaining experiences that will help prepare me for my future career.
+Outside of academics, I enjoy learning new things, working with others, and gaining experiences that will help me with future endeavors .
 I hope to continue building useful skills throughout college that I can apply both professionally and personally.

 About This Portfolio